 8070 Tylersville Road | West Chester, Ohio

 This modest building in West Chester played a pivotal role in U.S. wartime efforts between World War II and the 1990s.
+First operational in 1944, the Voice of America Bethany Station once housed advanced radio communication technology known to the world, allowing for the broadcast news and entertainment to countries around the world.
 Stop in for a tour to learn more about the history made here.

 Wayne Embry Statue

 Millet Hall | 500 E Sycamore Street | Oxford, Ohio